“Imagine your audience nude.”

 You are multi-tasking enough.

+As a speaker coach I see it every day.
 Already, you are presenting a speech, controlling your voice, remaining conscious of your body language, and noticing the subtle feedback from the audience.
 Most likely, you are also using technology while trying to walk across a stage.
 Is imagining another reality truly something you have room to do while attempting to deliver your best possible performance?
 Your brain literally has to work much harder for you to try and imagine everyone without clothes on.
 It is distracting and takes your focus away from your presentation content.